-- F4.1 Employees are entitled to either 10 days Sick Leave on pay for each 12 months of service, or Sick Leave without pay, on production of a medical certificate. - F4.2 Sick leave can be used when the Employee is sick or injured or when the Employee must attend to a dependent member of the family, who becomes sick, as set out in the Holidays Act 2003 and its subsequent amendments. - F4.3 All Sick Leave is to be computed in working days. - F4.4 This leave is inclusive of the provisions of the Holidays Act 2003. - F4.5 The Employer may, at its discretion, decide that sick leave on pay of any special nature should not be included in the aggregate of sick leave taken. - F4.6 If an employee is absent on sick leave for less than a whole day, such leave is to be debited as follows: - (i) Absent for a quarter of the total allotted hours for that day no deduction - (ii) Absent for between a quarter and three quarters of the total allotted hours for that day half day's sick leave - (iii) Absent for more than three quarters of the total allotted hours for that day full day's sick leave. - F4.7 The Employee should notify absence due to sickness to the Employer whenever possible within 30 minutes of normal starting time.
+- F4.5 This leave is inclusive of the provisions of the Holidays Act 2003. - F4.6 The Employer may, at its discretion, decide that sick leave on pay of any special nature should not be included in the aggregate of sick leave taken. - F4.7 If an employee is absent on sick leave for less than a whole day, such leave is to be debited as follows: - (i) Absent for a quarter of the total allotted hours for that day no deduction

+- (ii) Absent for between a quarter and three quarters of the total allotted hours for that day half day's sick leave - (iii) Absent for more than three quarters of the total allotted hours for that day full day's sick leave - F4.8 The Employee should notify absence due to sickness to the Employer whenever possible within 30 minutes of normal starting time.
 A medical certificate will be required for all absences in excess of five consecutive days and may be required for absences of shorter periods.
-If information is received which indicates that the sick leave entitlement is being misused, the Employer may take such action as is necessary to clarify the matter. - F4.8 When sickness occurs during annual or long service leave, the Employer will permit the period of sickness to be debited against sick leave entitlement provided that period of sickness is more than five days and a medical certificate is produced.
+If information is received which indicates that the sick leave entitlement is being misused, the Employer may take such action as is necessary to clarify the matter. - F4.9 When sickness occurs during annual or long service leave, the Employer will permit the period of sickness to be debited against sick leave entitlement provided that period of sickness is more than five days and a medical certificate is produced.

-F4.9 Anticipation of Sick Leave
+F4.10 Anticipation of Sick Leave

-In special cases, employees may be allowed to anticipate sick leave becoming due on completion of a further period of service provided that at least five days sick leave is retained for each year of service for which sick leave has been anticipated .
+In special cases, employees may be allowed to anticipate sick leave becoming due on completion of a further period of service provided that at least five days sick leave is retained for each year of service for which sick leave has been anticipated.

-F4.10 All approvals are subject to the proviso that the necessary adjustments to final pay are to be made if employees resign before the next entitlement falls due in accordance with Clause G5.
+F4.11 All approvals are subject to the proviso that the necessary adjustments to final pay are to be made if employees resign before the next entitlement falls due in accordance with Clause G5.

-F4.11 Medical Incapacity
+F4.12 Medical Incapacity

-- F4.11.1 In the event of prolonged illness, suspected incapacity or concerns about the Employee's attendance at work (including as a result of intermittent absences), the Employer may request that an Employee undergo an examination by a registered medical practitioner for an assessment of an Employee's fitness for work and/or return to work. - F4.11.2 The parties agree that the primary purpose of any medical examinations is to support the Employee's wellbeing, recovery and return to work.
+- F4.12.1 In the event of prolonged illness, suspected incapacity or concerns about the Employee's attendance at work (including as a result of intermittent absences), the Employer may request that an Employee undergo an examination by a registered medical practitioner for an assessment of an Employee's fitness for work and/or return to work. - F4.12.2 The parties agree that the primary purpose of any medical examinations is to support the Employee's wellbeing, recovery and return to work.
 Accordingly, the selection of the relevant practitioner, (although nominated by the University) is to be by mutual agreement.
 The cost of the medical examinations will be met by the Employer.
-A copy of any relevant report provided by the agreed medical practitioner will be available to both parties. - F4.11.3 For Employees who are unfit to work but progressing toward recovery and a return to work may be granted leave either with or without pay (if an Employee has exhausted their sick leave entitlements). - F4.11.4 Where an Employee remains unfit to work after a reasonable timeframe, or prognosis for recovery is poor, provided that reasonable time has been given for recovery and the Employer has taken practicable steps to support the Employee to return to work, termination of employment may be considered. - F4.11.5 In cases where termination of employment is necessary, a notice period of 3 months will be applicable.
+A copy of any relevant report provided by the agreed medical practitioner will be available to both parties. - F4.12.3 For Employees who are unfit to work but progressing toward recovery and a return to work may be granted leave either with or without pay (if an Employee has exhausted their sick leave entitlements). - F4.12.4 Where an Employee remains unfit to work after a reasonable timeframe, or prognosis for recovery is poor, provided that reasonable time has been given for recovery and the Employer has taken practicable steps to support the Employee to return to work, termination of employment may be considered. - F4.12.5 In cases where termination of employment is necessary, a notice period of 3 months will be applicable.